 KUC: How do you approach making more Stanley Cup runs with the current group of core veterans - Duncan Keith, Jonathan Toews and Patrick Kane - while also making a shift toward the younger players in Kirby Dach, Adam Boqvist, et al?

 BOWMAN: Well, that's really the way this game is going right now.
 I think you're blending all the time the veteran players and the young players.
 In the past 10 years, the one phenomenon we've seen across the league is the emergence of the young player taking on a big role on the team.
-It really wasn't the prominent 10 years ago as you still had guys in their mid- to late-20s who were the drivers of your team.
+It really wasn't that prominent 10 years ago as you still had guys in their mid- to late-20s who were the drivers of your team.
 I think we're seeing that change.
 That doesn't mean the other players don't play a big role on your team still.
 Keith, (Brent) Seabrook, Toews, Kane, they know how to win.
 They've experienced what it takes to win a playoff series, to win multiple playoff series, to win the Stanley Cup and that's invaluable experience.
 So you need to blend that in with the young players who don't have that.
 They may have won at different levels but they haven't won at this level and they don't understand what it takes.
 I think you need both.
 As far as which one is more important than the other one, that's a hard question to answer.

 The veterans understand what it takes and they understand the process of getting yourself from a frustrating situation to a rewarding situation because they've lived through that.
 It wasn't always perfect.
 When they first came here Seabrook and Keith didn't make the playoffs in the beginning of their careers and Toews and Kane did in the second year.
 With Seabrook and Keith, the team was struggling early on so they've seen that system play out and they know what it takes.
 So I think there is value in what they bring but the young players have to be given the opportunity to grow.